Skip to content

 Assign data

-Now that you have recording rows and data columns, you can assign data to a recording by doing one of the following:
+Now that you have rows and data columns, you can assign files to the data table by doing one of the following:

 • Click an empty cell to upload data directly to the recording.